Acktarius/launchapear/README.md

 # launchapear
 launch a pear app using a link
+*made and tested on Ubuntu*

 ## DISCLAIMER
 Only launch link you trust !
 this script is delivered “as is” and the author deny any and all liability for any damages arising out of using it!

+## Dependencies required
+pgp, zenity, pear

 ## check
 make sure *launchapear.sh* and *shortcut_installer.sh* are executable,